close

 Intro

-The program distributes U.S. Department of Agriculture (USDA) foods to individuals and families who use food shelves, on-site meal programs and shelters.
+The program distributes U.S. Department of Agriculture (USDA) foods to food shelves, on-site meal programs, and shelters for distribution in their communities.

 Banner